pingcap/docs-dm/en/key-features.md

 ### Filtering process

 The filtering rules corresponding to `do-dbs` and `ignore-dbs` are similar to the [Evaluation of Database-Level Replication and Binary Logging Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-db-options.html) in MySQL.
 The filtering rules corresponding to `do-tables` and `ignore-tables` are similar to the [Evaluation of Table-Level Replication Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-table-options.html) in MySQL.
-The filtering rules corresponding to `do-dbs` and `ignore-dbs` are similar to the [Evaluation of Database-Level Migration and Binary Logging Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-db-options.html) in MySQL.
-The filtering rules corresponding to `do-tables` and `ignore-tables` are similar to the [Evaluation of Table-Level Migration Options](https://dev.mysql.com/doc/refman/5.7/en/replication-rules-table-options.html) in MySQL.

 > **Note:**
 >